DormantLogician/equal-language-concept/doc/Structure.md

 In this example, capture extracts value of 'B'.

-Labels are also used as placeholders for locations, which may be written to in order to send output outside of program, and read from in order to continuously draw categories into a service from outside of program, or to enable one service to read from another service's exports.
+Labels are also used as placeholders for locations, which may be written to in order to send output outside of program and/or store categories locally, and read from in order to continuously or non-continuously draw categories into a service from outside of program, or to enable one service to read from another service's exports.

 #### 1.2 Variable
     'a